Elbow, other impairment of Flail joint — VA Rating Criteria (38 CFR DC 5209)

 Secondary conditions caused or aggravated by Elbow, other impairment of Flail joint may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Elbow, other impairment of Flail joint?
+What evidence supports a higher rating for Elbow, other impairment of Flail joint?

 Get a Personalized Rating Analysis